ewerybody/a2/README.md

 See [wiki](https://github.com/ewerybody/a2/wiki) for more information especially the page about [setting you up](https://github.com/ewerybody/a2/wiki/setting-you-up).

 ## news:
+* The humongous ["new structure" branch](https://github.com/ewerybody/a2/issues/152) was finally merged back to master ↪ and the issues in the endless [road-to-release-project](https://github.com/ewerybody/a2/projects/1) are thinning out.
+So we have the package builder back up and running, the structure is much nicer and maintainable 👍, local python snippets are now files and finally debugable!
 * **PySide2 ✔**!!
 And **Python 3.6.5 ✔**!!
 Whow!
 The [first release project](https://github.com/ewerybody/a2/projects/1) is coming closer!
 We also reached > **1000 commits** already and on [4. of July](https://github.com/ewerybody/a2/commit/71031e49299a2e1189a30405380581b02c28c5c9) **a2 will turn 5** on github!
 * **Hotkey widgets** now show the scope right away and users can edit if they desire.
 Some shots in the [gallery](http://imgur.com/a/fkD8u)
 * Package **download** and **update** checker threads are implemented!! 🎊 yay 🥂 This is quite a big deal for this project.